-In this case, if the user name is "John", the resulting DN for matching the user over LDAP would be: uid=John,ou=users,dc=dcname,dc=com
+In this case, if the user name is "John", the resulting DN for matching the user over LDAP would be: uid=John,ou=users,dc=dcname,dc=com user search key = sAMAccountName user group object class = ActiveDirectoryGroup

 - If authentication_group_dn is set, only users that belong to that group are authenticated.
 You can remove this parameter from the ldap.ini file to disable group authentication. - When server_type type is Active Directory, the following parameters are used by default: